Dehydration Symptoms: 5 Ways To Prevent

 - Eat fruits and vegetables.
 Focus on regular intake of the naturally water-dense options, particularly in summer months.
 Priority goes to citrus fruits, watermelon, lettuce and tomatoes.

 - Drink water before you exercise, as well as during and after.
+Making sure you urinate after your workout session is a good sign of proper hydration.

 - If you are drinking alcohol, always pair each serving with a glass of water to offset its dehydrating effects.